George Hume (surveyor): Later life and land transactions

 On August 27, 1745, Hume deeded 343 acres of land in St. Mark's Parish along Hungry Run [Mountain Run] to William Morris of Orange County.
 This tract, originally patented to Charles Stuart on August 21, 1734, was part of a larger parcel that Hume had purchased in March 1741 through William Beverley, Gent.
 The land was initially patented by Lt.
 Governor Alexander Spotswood.
 The transaction was overseen by Robert McClanahan.

+On January 19, 1753, Hume sold, or conveyed, 50 acres, to Johann Heinrich Bach (aka John Henry Back), who had immigrated in 1740, settled on that land around 1743, built a cabin, and cleared a large amount of land and planted crops.
+The land was along the north side of Meander Run (aka Crooked Creek), and may have even been part of Hume's 322 acres, at the juncture of Meander Run and the Robinson River.
+This 50 acres bordered the land of Henry Field.

 On December 11–12, 1757, Hume of Culpeper County leased and released 3,000 acres to Henry Field of the same county for £30 current money.
 The land, originally patented to Charles Stewart on August 1, 1735, was acknowledged by Stewart to Hume through deeds of lease and release on September 13, 1735, in the Orange County Court.
 The tract was located on the north side of Meander Run, at the mouth of a branch corner to Field, extending to the fork of a branch, and included lines bordering Robert Spotswood's line and Colonel Alexander Spotswood's line, as well as the corner of a patent formerly granted to Francis Kirtley.
 The transaction was witnessed by Will Stanton, George Hume Jr., and Francis Hume.
-Field was a member of the House of Burgesses.
+Henry Field was a member of the House of Burgesses.

 Hume continued his work as a surveyor and colonial official until his death in 1760.
 His surveys supported Virginia's development, including areas of Culpeper County where his family settled southeast of present-day Brightwood, now in Madison County (formed 1792).
-His work ensured lands were ready for ownership and governance, strengthening his family's regional ties.
+His work ensured lands were ready for ownership and governance.

+Family

+Hume and his wife Elizabeth had several children.
+Their eldest son, George Jr. (1729–1802), served as a private and later sergeant in Captain William Payne Jr.'s company of the 1st Virginia State Regiment during the American Revolutionary War from September 1777 to March 1778.
+Their second son, Francis (1730–1813), served in the Culpeper County militia under Captain John Field during the French and Indian War before becoming a captain in the Virginia Line during the Revolutionary War.
+Francis was an original member of the Society of the Cincinnati.